JanetMarieDarby/worsley-institute-uk-site/src/pages/index.md

 [Programme Fees](https://cdn.shopify.com/s/files/1/0605/2718/2031/files/WIT_UK_Programme_Fees_September_2024.pdf?v=1717968496)

-If you would like to join us on this training which offers an incredible opportunity for personal growth, challenging experiences and profound realisation, please complete the application form (link below).
+If you would like to join us in this training which offers an incredible opportunity for personal growth, challenging experiences and profound realisation, please complete the application form (link below).

 [Application Form](https://form.jotformeu.com/202513369494358)